benchristel/process-to-processes/src/programming/good-code/verifiability/clarity.md

 # Clarity

 Reading code is one of the most important things we can do to ensure that it is [doing what we intended](../correctness.html).
-In a study of peer code review at Cisco, Jason Cohen found that the first hour of code review uncovered more defects than an hour of QA testing. (_Best Kept Secrets of Peer Code Review_, 2006)
+In a study of peer code review at Cisco, Jason Cohen found that the first hour of code review uncovered more defects than an hour of QA testing. (_Best Kept Secrets of Peer Code Review_, 2006) Reading code is one of the best debugging techniques around.

-Not all code is equally easy to read, though.
+Not all code is easy to debug by reading it, though.
 Tony Hoare put it this way:

-> There are two ways of constructing a software design: One way is to make it so simple that there are _obviously_ no deficiencies, and the other way is to make it so complicated that there are no _obvious_ deficiencies.
+> There are two ways of constructing a software design: One way is to make it so simple that there are **obviously** no deficiencies, and the other way is to make it so complicated that there are no **obvious** deficiencies.
 The first method is far more difficult.
 >
 > —The Emperor's Old Clothes